 What causes hyponatremia in runners

 Studies indicate water overload and a sodium concentration scenario as the principal cause of hyponatremia.
 The woman who died in the Chicago Marathon in 2002 is reported to have drunk, 'gallons and gallons of water daily,' in the two weeks prior to the race.
-In his Ironman studies, Speedy came across some hyponatremia cases where athletes had drunk as much as 23 liters (6.08 gallons) of fluid during the race.
+In his Ironman studies, Speedy came across some hyponatremia cases where athletes had drunk as much as 23 litres (6.08 gallons) of fluid during the race.

 How to avoid hyponatremia

-The key to avoiding hyponatremia is replacing fluids at the same rate as they are that they are being lost, and then balancing the dilution of the bodies sodium content by replacing it with drink containing sodium.
+The key to avoiding hyponatremia is replacing fluids at the same rate as they are that they are being lost, and then balancing the dilution of the body’s sodium content by replacing it with drink containing sodium.
 Most people will on average use between 500ml (16.9oz) and 1000ml (33.8oz) of fluid an hour when exercising.

-Who is most at risk from Hyponatremia?
+Who is most at risk from hyponatremia?

 Female endurance athletes are considered to be the most at risk because they sweat less than men due to a smaller muscle mass and lower metabolism, so their fluid requirements are not as much as for men.